pmdartus/blog/src/content/posts/2025/typescript-ai-aided-development/index.md

 My experience combining Pulumi and Cursor was extremely positive.
 Given the PRD and a few prompts, Cursor generated a remarkably good Pulumi script.
 It even tackled one of my main frustrations: defining the correct IAM roles and policies.

 The fact that the infrastructure code is defined in TypeScript proved to be a significant advantage.
-Even though Pulumi might be less popular compared to Terraform, Cursor's Agent successfully pieced together the necessary configurations.
+Even though Pulumi might be less known compared to Terraform, Cursor's Agent successfully pieced together the necessary configurations.
 When the AI hallucinated, the **TypeScript type system forced rapid iteration and correction**.
 There was no need for deployments to validate the script or to install additional VS Code plugins; the built-in TypeScript language server did most of the heavy lifting.

 While I haven't conducted a formal side-by-side analysis, Pulumi's approach using general-purpose languages appears to yield better results with AI coding agents compared to Terraform's DSL, judging by recent feedback on the official [Terraform VS Code plugin](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform&ssr=false#review-details) page.